Hardboard vs Inflatable Paddle Board

 Our inflatables can be stored and transported while inflated just like a hardboard can, there are no problems doing that!

-With Glides ultra-durable hard boards, and our advanced fusion inflatables you really can not go wrong with either type of board.
+With Glides ultra-durable hard boards, and our advanced fusion inflatable paddle board you really can not go wrong with either type of board.
 Rest assured that you will be thrilled with whichever standup paddleboard you decide on!